Visiting our Regional Gardens and Staying Safe

 The visitor centres and cafes are open at Dawyck, Benmore and Logan where visitors can pay for their admission to the Gardens as well as purchases from the shop or café.

-The toilets are open including toilet facilities for those with disabilities.
-There are temporary, mobile units at Dawyck available at the entrance to the Garden.
-The accessible toilet is open as usual at Dawyck for those that require to use it.
+At Dawyck, there are temporary, mobile units in place of the regular toilets.
+These are located at the entrance of the Garden.
+The accessible toilet is open as usual for those that require to use it.

 New hygiene measures are in place, with more frequent cleaning and reduced capacity for using toilets.
 So, please do bear in mind that you may need to queue.
 Baby changing facilities are available.